CoderFoundry/JS-SuperDogEvents/README.md

-# JavaScript MiniSite Template
+# Super Dog Events
- ## Template For Building JS Minisites at Coder Foundry.
+ ## Super Dog Events a coding challenge.

 Make sure to change the template to reflect your app.
 Follow these basic steps to make sure your app is ready to go.